-- b.
+- a.
 These measures encompass the jurisdiction of a great many public and private institutions and individuals who contribute to the overall results and standings.
-Success in these targets is not the sole domain or responsibility of ACT Policing. - c.
-These targets are based on a five year average, operational environment, crime trends and ACT Government priorities. - d.
-These indicators are sourced from the National Survey of Community Satisfaction with Policing (NSCSP), a self-reporting survey conducted by the Social Research Centre. - e.
+Success in these targets is not the sole domain or responsibility of ACT Policing. - b.
+These targets are based on a five year average, operational environment, crime trends and ACT Government priorities. - c.
+These indicators are sourced from the National Survey of Community Satisfaction with Policing (NSCSP), a self-reporting survey conducted by the Social Research Centre. - d.
 Using the results of the relevant NSCSP questions, the percentage of the community 'satisfied' in measure 16 equals those who scored 'satisfied' or 'very satisfied'; the percentage of the community who have 'confidence' in measure 17 equals those who scored 'agree' or 'strongly agree'; the percentage of persons 'concerned' in Indicators A-D equals those who scored 'somewhat concerned' or 'very concerned'; the percentage of persons 'who feel safe' in Indicators E-F equals those who scored 'safe' or 'very safe'.
-Indicator G equals those who scored 'somewhat of a problem' or 'major problem' for each separate problem; the percentage of persons 'self-report to driving' in Indicators H-K equals those who scored 'sometimes', 'most of the time' or 'always'; the percentage of persons 'satisfied' in Indicator L equals those who scored 'satisfied' or 'very satisfied'; the percentage of persons 'who agree' in Indicators M-N equals those who scored 'agree' or 'strongly agree'. - f.
+Indicator G equals those who scored 'somewhat of a problem' or 'major problem' for each separate problem; the percentage of persons 'self-report to driving' in Indicators H-K equals those who scored 'sometimes', 'most of the time' or 'always'; the percentage of persons 'satisfied' in Indicator L equals those who scored 'satisfied' or 'very satisfied'; the percentage of persons 'who agree' in Indicators M-N equals those who scored 'agree' or 'strongly agree'. - e.
 In the ACT, the prescribed limit is 0.000 of alcohol per 100mL of blood for those classed as a 'special driver' in the Road Transport (Alcohol and Drugs) Act 1977.
 'Special drivers' include those with a learner, provisional, probation, restricted, suspended and disqualified licence.
-The prescribed limit for all other drivers is 0.050 of alcohol per 100mL of blood. - g.
-Briefs delivered to the Director of Public Prosecutions within the designated timeframe include those where a formal extension was applied for and granted.
+The prescribed limit for all other drivers is 0.050 of alcohol per 100mL of blood. - f.
+Briefs delivered to the Director of Public Prosecutions within the designated timeframe include those where a formal extension was applied for and granted. - g.

-- h.
 These measures are based on the concept of a 'case' where a person may be brought before the court on multiple charges.
-The charges are, for the purposes of this measure grouped under the apprehension identification number which is automatically generated by the PROMIS Case Management System. - i.
-This measure records successful prosecutions as being those where any of the charges under one apprehension identification number has been proven before the court. - j.
-This measure records cases where none of the charges under one apprehension identification number have been proven before the court. - k.
+The charges are, for the purposes of this measure grouped under the apprehension identification number which is automatically generated by the PROMIS Case Management System. - h.
+This measure records successful prosecutions as being those where any of the charges under one apprehension identification number has been proven before the court. - i.
 This measure records cases which resulted in a court appearance where a magistrate or judge has made a determination which is not related to a finding of guilty or not guilty.
-This currently refers to mental health orders used by a court. - I. The term "otherwise resolved' includes cases referred to the Mental Health Tribunal, remands by the court before a matter is determined. - m.
-It should be noted that a proportion of the young people referred are as a diversion whilst others are referred in conjunction with criminal prosecution. - n.
-Eligible Aboriginal and Torres Strait Islander youth are referred to restorative justice either as a diversion or in conjunction with prosecution, except those being cautioned by police. - o.
-This target does not include matters where police discretion has determined that no further action or a caution is the most appropriate action. - p.
-This indicator measures all cases where ACT Policing Victim Liaison Officers have made initial contact with victims for specific indictable offences reported to police within the reporting period.
+This currently refers to mental health orders used by a court. - j.
+The term "otherwise resolved' includes cases referred to the Mental Health Tribunal, remands by the court before a matter is determined. - k.
+It should be noted that a proportion of the young people referred are as a diversion whilst others are referred in conjunction with criminal prosecution. - I. This target does not include matters where police discretion has determined that no further action or a caution is the most appropriate action.

+- m.
+This indicator measures all cases where ACT Policing Victim Liaison Officers have made initial contact with victims for specific indictable offences reported to police within the reporting period. - n.
+Eligible according to s19 of the Crimes (Restorative Justice) Act 2004: